Multimodal LLM-based Query Paraphrasing for Video Search: Experiments

 \subsection{Experimental Settings}

 \textbf{Datasets}.
-We evaluate U3TSearch on ad-hoc video search and known-item search on TRECVid AVS datasets \cite{V3C1, Trecvid2016}.
-As AVS and KIS tasks don't provide any data for training and validation, following \cite{improvedITV}, we train the improved ITV model on the combination of TGIF \cite{tgif}, MSRVTT \cite{msr-vtt}, and VATEX \cite{VATEX} datasets and validate the model on TVtrain2016 dataset \cite{Trecvid2016}.
-For the T2I model (i.e., Stable diffusion \cite{rombach2021stablediffusion}), the T2T model (i.e., chatGPT4 \cite{openai2023gpt4}), and the I2T model (i.e., BLIP-2 \cite{BLIP2}), we use the default pre-trained datasets.
-Specifically, the T2I model is pre-trained on the LAION-5B dataset \cite{schuhmann2021laion400m}, and the I2T model is pre-trained on the COCO dataset \cite{MSCOCO}.
 The evaluations are conducted on three TRECVid AVS datasets: IACC.3 \cite{Trecvid2016}, V3C1 \cite{V3C1}, and V3C2 \cite{V3C1}.
-IACC.3 has 334k test videos, V3C1 has 1 million videos, and V3C2 has 1.4 million videos.
+IACC.3 has 335k test videos, V3C1 has 1 million videos, and V3C2 has 1.4 million videos.
 Each year, TRECVid releases a query set for the AVS task, which consists of 20 or 30 queries.
 IACC.3, V3C1 and V3C2 were used in 2016-2028, 2019-2021 and 2022-2023, respectively.
 Similarly, each year, VBS releases a query set for the textual KIS (TKIS) task, which has 6-12 queries.
 Specifically, V3C1 was used in 2019-2021, and the combination of V3C1 and V3C2 was used in 2022-2024 for the KIS task.
-We evaluate U3TSearch on eight years of AVS query sets (from tv16-tv23) and six years of KIS query sets (from tkis-19 to tkis-24).
+We evaluate GenSearch on eight years of AVS query sets (from tv16-tv23) and six years of KIS query sets (from tkis-19 to tkis-24).

-$\mathbf{Evaluation \ metric}$.
+\textbf{Evaluation metric}.
 We use extended inferred average precision (xinfAP) \cite{Trecvid2019} with a search length of 1000 to evaluate AVS results and median rank (medR) for TKIS.
-For the overall performance of a search system, we report the mean xinfAP/medR of all test queries.
+To assess the overall performance of the search system, we report the mean xinfAP/medR across all test queries.
+Additionally, we use the mean pairwise distance of a sub-sampling set to measure the diversity of the retrieval results.